Ahmed-Fardin/WalletWatch/README.md

 # 💳 WalletWatch

-An end-to-end **Data Analytics** project that analyzes Malaysian digital wallet transactions and customer reviews using **PostgreSQL, SQL, Python, Power BI, Excel, Git, and GitHub**.
+An end-to-end **Data Analytics** project that analyzes Malaysian digital wallet transactions and customer reviews using **PostgreSQL, SQL, Python, Power BI, Excel.**

 WalletWatch demonstrates a complete analytics workflow—from data collection and cleaning to database design, SQL analysis, and interactive business intelligence dashboards.